devcontainers/spec/docs/specs/devcontainerjson-reference.md

 | `onAutoForward` | enum | Controls what should happen when a port is auto-forwarded once you've connected to the container. `notify` is the default, and a notification will appear when the port is auto-forwarded.
 If set to `openBrowser`, the port will be opened in the system's default browser. `openPreview` will open the URL in `devcontainer.json` supporting services' / tools' embedded preview browser.
 A value of `silent` will forward the port, but take no further action.
 A value of `ignore` means that this port should not be auto-forwarded at all. |
 | `requireLocalPort` | boolean | Dictates when port forwarding is required to map the port in the container to the same port locally or not.
 If set to `false`, the `devcontainer.json` supporting services /  tools will attempt to use the specified port forward to `localhost`, and silently map to a different one if it is unavailable.
 If set to `true`, you will be notified if it is not possible to use the same port.
 Defaults to `false`. |
 | `elevateIfNeeded` | boolean | Forwarding low ports like 22, 80, or 443 to `localhost` on the same port from `devcontainer.json` supporting services / tools may require elevated permissions on certain operating systems.
 Setting this property to `true` will automatically try to elevate the `devcontainer.json` supporting tool's permissions in this situation.
 Defaults to `false`. |

+## Publishing vs forwarding ports

+Docker has the concept of "publishing" ports when the container is created.
+Published ports behave very much like ports you make available to your local network.
+If your application only accepts calls from `localhost`, it will reject connections from published ports just as your local machine would for network calls.
+Forwarded ports, on the other hand, actually look like `localhost` to the application.

 ## Formatting string vs. array properties